 Fort Dupont is a residential neighborhood located in southeast Washington, D.C., east of the Anacostia River.
 It is bounded by East Capitol Street to the north, Fort Dupont Park to the south, Minnesota Avenue to the west, and Fort Chaplin Park to the east and northeast.
 Fort Dupont has a population of approximately 7,050.Fort Dupont is adjacent to Fort Dupont Park, the grounds of a Civil War-er...More information

-Rock Creek Park is a large urban park that bisects the Northwest quadrant of Washington, D.C.
+Rock Creek Park is a large urban park and bisects the Northwest quadrant of Washington, D.C.
 The park was created by an Act of Congress in 1890 and today is administered by the National Park Service.
-In addition to the park proper, the Rock Creek administrative unit of the National Park Service administers various other federally owned properties in the District of Columbia located to the nort...More information
+In addition to the park proper, which generally follows the Potomac River tributary of Rock Creek, the Rock Creek administrative unit of the National Park Service administers various other federall...More information

 Browse parks in District Of Columbia